Nummular Eczema is also known as Nummular Dermatitis, Discoid Eczema and Microbial Eczema.

 If an infection is present the plaques ooze fluid and blisters can form.
 The skin forms crusts.
 The affected areas also become redder.
 With this appearance it can sometimes be mistaken for psoriasis.

-It is unknown what the cause is of Nummular Eczema.
+It is unknown what the cause actually is.

 It doesn't seem to be genetic and it isn't contagious.